-VPN is a more flexible service that is better at almost everything a smart DNS does.
-For a more detailed breakdown of which service to use depending on circumstances, read the following section.
+A VPN is a more flexible service that is better at almost everything a smart DNS does.
+Read the following section for a more detailed breakdown of when to use what service.

 Smart DNS vs. VPN for… Security

 Smart DNS doesn’t do much for your security.
 The DNS server address might change, which will trick DNS lookups.
-Yet that still leaves your IP address out in the open, and your data isn’t being encrypted.
+Yet that still leaves your IP address out in the open and your data unencrypted.

 Smart DNS vs. VPN for… Speed

 A smart DNS has a smaller impact on your internet speed than VPN.
-This is because VPN needs to use some bandwidth for encryption.
-As smart DNS doesn’t encrypt your data, this makes your connection faster.
+That is because a VPN needs to use some bandwidth for encryption.
+As smart DNS doesn’t encrypt your data, making your connection faster.

 Smart DNS vs. VPN for… Bypassing firewalls